miluge/miluge/README.md

 ## 🔭 Who am I ?

-A web developper currently enrolled at [Access Code School](www.accesscodeschool.fr) and preparing a BTEC Higher National Diploma to become : You guess it!
-A **web developper**.
+A web developper currently enrolled at [Access Code School](www.accesscodeschool.fr) and preparing a BTEC Higher National Diploma to become : You guessed it, a **web developper**.

 I'm not specialized yet but I'm slowly leaning towards the back-end of things even though I enjoy doing pretty things for the front.